martypdx/callback.js/README.md

 	function callback(err, result) { ... }

-Callback.js extends `Function.prototype` and allows you to write code like:
+*callback* extends `Function.prototype` and allows you to write code like:

 	function rimraf(d, cb) {